scalaz/scalaz/example/src/main/tut/data/Forall.md

-Since the same runtime object is shared among all instantiations of a polymorphic value, it is not a good idea to create polymorphic values of mutable data types.
+Since the same runtime object is shared among all instantiations of a polymorphic value, it is not a good idea to create polymorphic values of mutable scalaz.data types.
 It even leads to unsoundness:

 ```tut
 class Foo[A](var elems: List[A])